matt-a-t/rensimHelp/General.md

 Maximum health diminishes by 1/365 of one point per day.

-### Marriage
-An unmarried, untonsured male may make an offer of marriage at a town of which he is a citizen.
-The offer expires at the earlier of 30 days, or the date of his departure from the town.
-The female accepting the offer must be unmarried and untonsured.
-If the offer is accepted, the wedding takes place, at the site of the offer, 60 days after the date of the offer.
-For the wedding to take place, both must be present at the the site of the offer 60 days after the date of the offer.
-Both must be unmarried and untonsured at the time of the wedding.
-Everyone present at the town is assumed to be at the wedding.
-The value of the wedding is deemed to be 1/100 of the sum of the prestige of the attendees.
-Each attendee receives a prestige increase equal to the value of the wedding.
-The bride and groom receive double increases.
-Their two families enter into a marriage alliance.

-The effects of a wedding are calculated during, and based on the situation at, the time of the first update after the ceremony.

-### Marriage alliances
-When two families are in a marriage alliance, should a member of either family issue battle orders against a member of the other family, or against a strongpoint owned by that family, or against a town de facto control of which is held by that family, the character issuing the battle orders suffers a loss of 300 points of prestige.
-Should he have fewer than 300 points of prestige, his troops will refuse to follow him into battle and the battle orders will fail.

-### Poison
-Females with poison ratings may poison others at their location.
-To do so, they must expend a number of coins equal to ten times the victim's prestige rating.
-The victim's loss of actual health is equal to one one-hundred-and-fiftieth of the poisoner's poison rating minus the total of the victim's poison rating plus the town's Hospital structure size.
-(Health Loss = (poisoner poison rating - victim poison rating - hospital size)/150).
-Lost actual health that does not cause death can be regained through herbalism.
-Poison skill may not be used more than once each thirty days.
-If the victim's health rating is at, or below, zero at the time of the next daily update, he dies.
-Poison skill determines the effectiveness of poisoning attempts.
-Defensively, it offsets a poisoner's poisoning skill.

 ### Recruit
 Towns have a limited number of recruits available.
 When troops, crew or servants are engaged, their number is subtracted from the number of recruits available at the town.
 Each town's recruit pool increases by one each day.
 For each initiative expended, the number of recruits that may be recruited is equal to one plus 1/100th of the family's loyalty rating at the town.

-### Sculpture
-Producing a sculpture costs a number of coins equal to 2,000 minus the sculptor's sculpting rating.
-This rating may not be used again for 90 days minus a number of minutes equal to the total of his sculpting rating times 100 plus the town's gallery rating times 10, but the resulting figure may not be less than 30 days.
-The town's gallery rating increases by two points each time a sculpture is made.

-Sculptures may be donated to a Gallery.
-Donating a sculpture to a Gallery increases the donor's prestige by four, the Gallery's size by four and the town's loyalty to the donor's family by tewnty.

 ### Servant
 Servants may be recruited for a price of ten coins each.
 They require daily maintenance of 0.1 coins.
 Unpaid servants suffer one percent attrition per day.
 Each day, the holder of the greatest number of servants gains 1.0 points of prestige.
 Characters are expected to have 0.01 servants per point of prestige.
 Each day, failure to have enough servants reduces their prestige by 0.001 points per missing 0.01 servants (in other words, they lose 0.1 points of prestige for each missing servant).

-### Statuettes
-One statuette may be produced for each full hundred points in one's sculpting skill.
-Regardless of the number of statuettes produced, the process ties up the sculptor's skill for seven days.
-Each statuette is a trade good falling into the category of art.
-When statuettes are produced in a town with a pre-existing Gallery, the Gallery increases in size by 0.1 points.

-### Title
-There are various types of titles.
-Hereditary titles are those which are passed from an individual to his heir.
-Elective titles include the Doge of Venice, the Doge of Genoa, the Pope, Grandmasters of monastic orders, Bishops, Archbishops and Magistrates.
-Honorary titles are not inherited.
-A hereditary title may be acquired through the expenditure of three million coins for conspicuous consumption.
-The new title will have the form: Lord of X, with X being determined through consultation with the Gamemaster.

-### Work of letters
-Writing a positive work of letters increases the beneficiary's prestige by a number of points approximately equal to one-tenth of the square root of the writer's letters skill.
-It ties up his letters skill for seven days and increases the size of the town Library by one point.

-Writing a negative work of letters reduces the town's loyalty to the victim family by a number approximately equal to one-tenth of the square root of the writer's letters skill.
-It ties up his letters skill for seven days and increases the size of the town's Library by one point.